Enjoy Learning Latin with Second Form Latin

 The 4 years of Latin cover all of Henle 1.
-Basically you cover all of Latin grammar.
+Basically, you cover all of Latin grammar.
 Fourth Form Latin introduces Henle 1 with the goal of preparing you for Henle 2 when kids tackle Caesar’s Gallic Wars.

 Second Form Latin is set up exactly like First Form Latin.
-My son has a student textbook and student workbook to study.
+My son has a student textbook and a student workbook to study.
 There is a nice big pile of flashcards to learn over the year, and DVD lectures to follow.

 I have a Teacher’s Manual to help me teach and a Teacher’s Key for grading.
 The Teacher’s Key includes answers to the workbooks, quizzes, and tests.